A Short Guide to a Long Weekend Break in Rouen

 The Mercure privilege upgrade

-The breakfast buffet at the Mercure hotel is more than generous with a huge selection of fresh fruit, bread, pastries, cereal, hot and cold meats and other food options, including a full range of fresh juices, coffees, teas and more.
-You won’t go hungry when you breakfast at this hotel!
+The breakfast buffet at Mercure Hotel offers a wide variety of fresh food options, including bread, pastries, hot and cold meats, cereal, and fresh fruit.
+Additionally, you can choose from a full range of fresh juices, coffees, and teas.
+With so many delicious options available, you won't go hungry when you have breakfast at this hotel.

 Mercure Hotel Rouen best rates